Changissnz/puissec/README.md

 Pronunciation: pwoy-sec
 Derivation: poised/poison+security
 Meaning: the technique of data poisoning
-         as an offensive technique involving
+         as a combative technique involving
          target information in the context
          of a secure environment with a
          level of awareness used to defend